meancrazy/meancrazy.github.io/README.md

 * 2020
    * DataWarehouse solution
 * 2019
-   * Booking system and integrate into already existing check-in system
+   * Booking system/integrations into already existing check-in system

 #### Sang LTD, Saint-Petersburg, Russia
 One of the biggest distributors with offices in 25 cities.
-Working with Henkel, Energizer, Conte, SC Johnson, BIC, and many others.
+Worked with Henkel, Energizer, Conte, SC Johnson, BIC, and many others.
 ##### Senior Software Developer (05.2017 - 07.2019)
 ###### Key projects & achievements
 * New projects are implemented on .NET Core